Anglo-Powhatan Wars: Early conflict

 Smith was injured in an accidental gunpowder explosion and sailed to England on October 4 for treatment.
 The settlers established Fort Algernon at Old Point Comfort in the fall of 1609, right beside the Kecoughtan village.
 In November, Powhatan ambushed and killed Captain John Ratcliffe and 32 other colonists, who had gone to Orapax to buy corn, and the colonists began to starve to death.
-Thomas Gates arrived in late May 1610 with meager and insufficient supplies and decided to evacuate Jamestown.
+After being shipwrecked on Bermuda for nearly a year, Thomas Gates finally arrived in late May 1610 with meager and insufficient supplies.
+Gates saw the state that the colony was in after his arrival due to their lack of food, and decided to evacuate Jamestown on June 7.
 However, on their second day of sailing, they met Francis West's older brother Thomas West, 3rd Baron De La Warr, coming into the bay equipped with additional colonists, a doctor, food, supplies, and a contingent of 150 armed men.
 They therefore returned to the fort under De La Warr's command.

 De La Warr proved far harsher and more belligerent toward the Indians than any of his predecessors, and his solution was simply to engage in wars of conquest against them, first sending Gates to drive off the Kecoughtans from their village on July 9, then giving Chief Powhatan the ultimatum to either return all colonists and their property or face war.
 Powhatan responded by insisting that the colonists either stay in their fort or leave Virginia.
 De la Warr had the hand of a Paspahegh captive cut off and sent him to the Powhatan with another ultimatum: return all colonists and their property or the neighboring villages would be burned.
 Powhatan did not respond.